mustah98/TeamToolsHub/README.md

 ## Usage

 Each tool comes with a brief description of what it does, parameter settings, dependencies and an example of how to use it.
 Keep the discription as simple as possible.
 To use a tool, open a terminal window and navigate to the directory where the tool is located.
-Then, run the tool with the appropriate command, as shown in the example.
+Then, run the tool with the appropriate command, as shown.

-**data_renamer**
-  - Description: A brief description of what the tool does.
-  - Parameters:
-      - `parameter1`: Description of parameter 1.
-      - `parameter2`: Description of parameter 2.
-  - Dependencies:
-      - `Package 1`
-      - `Package 2`
-  - Example:
-      ```sh
-      ./data_renamer.sh --parameter1 value1 --parameter2 value2
-      ```

 ## Available Tools